 - Tomatoes

-Although corn is considered a starchy vegetable, it would take less time to roast and, in that case, would be fine to cook alongside non-starchy veggies.
+โAlthough corn is considered a starchy vegetable, roasting it would take less time, so it would be OK to cook alongside non-starchy veggies.

 Guide to Roasting Vegetables without Oil

-In this step-by-step guide, you will discover the best way to perfectly roast vegetables every time!
-From choosing the right vegetables for roasting to prepping them for maximum flavor, this guide will provide all the tips and tricks you’ll need for a perfectly roasted vegetable dish.
+In this step-by-step guide, you’ll discover the best way to roast vegetables perfectly every time!
+From choosing the right vegetables for roasting to prepping them for maximum flavor, this guide provides all the tips and tricks you need for a perfectly roasted vegetable dish.

 1. CHOOSE THE VEGETABLES